mcjkurz/histfig/README.md

 ## Configuration

-Other settings (port, Ollama config, upload limits, etc.) can be changed in `scripts/config.py`.
+Other settings (port, Ollama config, embedding model, upload limits, etc.) can be changed in `scripts/config.py`.

 ## Requirements